rimutaka/bookwormfood/vue/src/components/conv/writeup/README.md

 ## GitHub Copilot

+GitHub Copilot is the default AI Chat choice for VSCode.
+You may also consider using [Cursor](https://www.cursor.com/en) or [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview).

 If you are new to using [Co-Pilot Chat window in VSCode](https://code.visualstudio.com/docs/copilot/chat/copilot-chat), there is one customization I highly recommend - disable _Send on Enter_ setting to enter _multiline prompts_.

 - Open _Keyboard Shortcuts_ (`Ctrl-K` + `Ctrl-S`)